 Check Your Calendar

 To kick off your end of the work day routine, take a look at your calendar.
-That way you know exactly what’s going on the next day, how much time you’ll have in your office and how much you’ll spend out of your office, and family happenings.
+That way you know exactly what’s going on the next day, how much time you’ll have in your office, how much time you’ll spend out of your office, and note any family happenings.

 This step feeds into the others and sets your end of the work day routine up for success!

 This step is usually quick for me.
 I take a quick peek at my calendar, make a mental note of anything important or out of the ordinary, then move on.